nicolas-giannantonio/Nicolas-Giannantonio/README.md

 # NICOLAS GIANNANTONIO
-- In-depth study on webgl and web performance WebGl, WebGPU with vanilla js
+Further exploration of WebGL, WebGPU, and web performance with vanilla JS.
 <!--
 - "M0,0 C0.208,0.438 0.062,1 1,1 "